-Excluding the new private banks, which have not began reporting profits and state-owned Development Bank of Ethiopia (DBE), the total profit of commercial banks in Ethiopia, grew by 24 percent this year as compared to the similar period last year.
+The total profit of commercial banks in Ethiopia, grew by 24 percent this year as compared to the similar period last year.
+This is excluding the new private banks, which have not began reporting profits and state-owned National Bank of Ethiopia (NBE).

 Over the past nine months the total revenue of banks reached 2.65 billion birr (around 196 million USD) from the 2.13 billion birr the banks made last year, an official NBE document shows.